 ABOUT MARIE-CLAUDE GOULET

 She paints fanciful birds and animals, created directly from her imagination.
 Marie-Claude Goulet is a self-taught emerging artist who began her artistic journey a few years ago, at the age of 49, when the sudden onset of persistent migraines lead her to reach for a paint brush.
 Until then, she had been a career lawyer.

 As a child and as a young adult, she received many prizes for her writing abilities, and she loved inventing children's tales, featuring animals.
 It was through painting that she reconnected with her creative nature.
 She now tells stories through the unique and different personnalities of her distinctive creatures, who star in her artworks.

 The animal world, from the bottom of the sea to the sky, has always inspired me with fantastic stories.

 My works are made in a joyous spirit, and my technical approach is stimulated by discovery and openness.
 I let the medium speak, without always wanting to control it, so that I can welcome some effects, thus giving free rein to the imperfection, to the freedom of the work, and to my own evolution as an artist.
 I paint in a gestural, expressive way, mostly with the spatula, as well as the brush, and spray paint.
 To highlight some character traits, I like to play with textures, colors, gold and silver leaves, iridescent accents and metallic flakes.

 I navigate between a search for dramatic effects, and the fantasy of my imaginary world.
 My role is to reveal and celebrate the personality of my creatures.
-My goal is ultimately for them to comfort, to amuse, to accompany, to touch.
+My goal is ultimately for them to comfort, to amuse, and to touch.
 In that way, I believe that my art can have a positive, soothing effect on others, like it certainly has on me.

 To see his WORKS, click DESO in the main menu